sirixdb/sirixdb.github.io/transactional-cursor-api.md

      // Now open a read-only transaction again. final var rtx = manager.beginNodeReadOnlyTrx()) {

-  // Use the descendant axis to iterate over all structural descendant nodes (each node with the exception of namespace- and attribute-nodes) in pre-order (depth-first). new DescendantAxis(rtx, IncludeSelf.YES).forEach((unused) -> {
+  // Use the descendant axis to iterate over all descendant nodes in pre-order (depth-first). new DescendantAxis(rtx, IncludeSelf.YES).forEach((unused) -> {
     // The transaction-cursor is moved to each structural node (all nodes, except for namespace- and attributes in preorder). switch (rtx.getKind()) {